keelerm84/go-conduit/README.md

 This SDK is not production ready and is missing a TON of functionality.
 It was originally developed to support one particular use case I had [at my day job](https://researchsquare.com).
-As such, a full implementation of the conduit API has not be completed at this time.
+As such, a full implementation of the conduit API has not been completed at this time.

 If there are new endpoints you want to support, or current ones you want to extend, I would welcome any pull requests you want to send my way.